Poland’s Road to Independence in 10 Paintings

 One of Poland’s best-known literary works, the 1834 narrative poem Sir Thaddeus by the Romantic poet Adam Mickiewicz, shows Polish gentry life in the Duchy of Warsaw and conveys the era’s hopes of independence.
 The 1849 Polonez z Pana Tadeusza (The Polonaise from Sir Thaddeus) by Korneli Szlegel, a painter with a predilection for historical and literary themes, shows the joyful last scene of the poem where the characters are enjoying the traditional Polish walking dance, the Polonaise.
 The poem’s eponymous character, a soldier in the Napoleonic army, is most probably in the second row, clad in the characteristic uniform of a Polish cavalier.

 Mickiewicz wrote Sir Thaddeus well after Napoleon’s failed Russian campaign and the ensuing 1815 end of the Duchy.
 Nevertheless, he gave his work a cheerful ending to ‘uplift the hearts’ of his Polish readers waiting for a better day.
-The significance of the Napoleonic episode to Poland is evidenced, aside from Mickiewicz’s literary portrayal which has the status of an absolute classic, by the Polish national anthem itself, the Dąbrowski Mazurka.
+The significance of the Napoleonic episode to Poland is evidenced, aside from Mickiewicz’s literary portrayal which has the status of an absolute classic, by the Polish national anthem itself, Dąbrowski's Mazurka.
 The lyrics call on General Jan Henryk Dąbrowski, a veteran of the Kościuszko Uprising and one of the most important leaders of Napoleon’s Polish forces.

 Emilia Plater Leading a Unit of Scythemen by Jan Rosen

 After the Congress of Vienna, the duchy became a part of Russia known as the Kingdom of Poland.
 But, having brought repressions, Russian rule wasn’t popular with the Poles like the Napoleonic influence had been.
-For example, the Grand Duke Konstantin, the tsar’s brother in charge of the kingdom’s military (formally Polish, de facto controlled by Russia) became notorious for the ruthless ways in which he treated his Polish soldiers.
+For example, the Grand Duke Konstantin, the tsar’s brother in charge of the kingdom’s military (formally Polish, de facto controlled by Russia) became notorious for the ruthless ways in which he treated his Polish and Lithuanian soldiers.

 On 29th November 1830, an uprising against Russia broke out when a group of restless military men attacked Belvedere Palace in Warsaw, the duke’s residence.
 He managed to escape and later fought against the rebellion which – despite help from the Prussian and Austrian partitions – ended with failure in December 1831.
 The Russian army was simply too strong for the insurgents.

 One of the most inspiring leaders of the insurrection, now known as the November Uprising, was Emilia Plater.
-She is the central figure in Emilia Plater na Czele Oddziału Kosynierów (Emilia Plater Leading a Unit of Scythemen) by Jan Rosen, a painter valued for his military and historical works.
+The Vilnian countess is the central figure in Emilia Plater na Czele Oddziału Kosynierów (Emilia Plater Leading a Unit of Scythemen) by Jan Rosen, a painter valued for his military and historical works.
 The undated image shows her during the uprising when she and her friend Maria Prószyńska created a unit of a couple hundred soldiers, among whom were cavalrymen and scythemen (like in the times of Kościuszko, need dictated the use of scythes).
 Emilia Plater took part in numerous fights during the uprising, exhibiting great courage.
 Sadly, she died of exhaustion on 23rd December 1831.
 Adam Mickiewicz devoted a poem to her titled Smierć Pułkownika (The Colonel’s Death) which includes the following verses:

 (…) This chief, though like a soldier clad